ppy/osu-wiki/wiki/Community/Projects/puush/en.md

 ![Screenshot of puush's interface](img/puushScreenshot.png "Screenshot of puush's application interface, as taken from [CNET's coverage of the service](https://www.cnet.com/culture/use-puush-to-share-images-and-screenshots-quickly/)")
 :::

-**[puush.me](https://puush.me)**, often referred to as **puush**, is a file uploading service run and hosted by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2).
+**[puush.me](https://puush.me)**, often referred to as **puush**, is a file sharing service run and hosted by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) and ::{ flag=AU }:: [nekodex](https://osu.ppy.sh/users/102).
 First launched in June 2010, the service serves as a successor to [upppy](/wiki/upppy) with a greater focus on screen sharing and user data management.

 ## Service

 puush allows for users to upload files and screenshots to their personal accounts using a dedicated [Windows](https://puush.me/dl/puush-installer.exe), [Mac OS](https://puush.me/dl/puush.zip), or [iOS](https://itunes.apple.com/au/app/puush/id386524126?mt=8) application.
 Once uploaded, these files can then be managed from the puush.me website, put into "pools" (photo albums), or shared elsewhere using an easily shareable `puu.sh` link.

 A core feature of puush is its ability to capture and share screenshots instantly, which makes it particularly popular among [modders](/wiki/Modding).
-As puush is a file sharing service, not a file hosting service, uploaded files are only retained for a limited amount of time before they are deleted.
+As puush is intended for sharing files, not a permanent file storage, uploaded files are only retained for a limited amount of time before they are deleted.

 ## Subscription